Why does Open Path charge a membership fee?

 If you are just seeing an Open Path couples therapist, only one Open Path membership is necessary.

-My couples therapist wants to charge more than $30-50 per session.
+My couples counselor or family therapist wants to charge more than $30-50 per session.
 Why is this?

-Some psychotherapists charge more for couples therapy than for individual therapy.
-In these instances, Open Path member therapists have permission to charge up to $80 a session for couples therapy.
-If you and your partner cannot afford that amount, you are welcome to return to our listing and select a different therapist.
+Some psychotherapists charge more for couples therapy or family therapy than for individual therapy.
+In these instances, Open Path member therapists have permission to charge up to $80 a session for couples therapy or family therapy.
+If you cannot afford that amount, you are welcome to return to our listing and select a different therapist.

 If for some reason your therapist is charging more than $80 a session, please let us know by emailing email@example.com so that we can handle the issue internally.